DS 101 — INTRODUCTION TO TEXTILE DESIGN

 1-6 credits.

-In-depth study of art/design concepts and/or practice in a specific culture.
-Each class looks at cultural issues through a particularized design-related lens.
-Students live and work in the country they are studying.
+In-depth study of art/design concepts and/or practice in a specific culture while studying abroad.
+Looks at cultural issues through a particularized design-related lens.

 DS/ART HIST 363 — AMERICAN DECORATIVE ARTS AND INTERIORS: 1620-1840